julian-t/ScalaForProgrammers/manuscript/9a-Inheritance_Traits.md

 Scala's equivalent of interfaces are called *traits*, and they differ from interfaces in several ways

 * Traits can contain default implementations of methods
+* They can also contain abstract and concrete fields
+* They can extend other traits and classes
+* Classes can use multiple traits
-* They can be added to objects at creation time
+* Traits can be added to objects at creation time
 * They can require that classes using them implement particular behavior
 * They solve the "[diamond inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance)" problem